awsdocs/amazon-glacier-developer-guide/doc_source/downloading-an-archive-using-java.md

 The `ArchiveTransferManager` class of the high\-level API provides the `download` method you can use to download an archive\.

 **Important**
 The `ArchiveTransferManager` class creates an Amazon Simple Notification Service \(Amazon SNS\) topic, and an Amazon Simple Queue Service \(Amazon SQS\) queue that is subscribed to that topic\.
 It then initiates the archive retrieval job and polls the queue for the archive to be available\.
-This polling takes about 4 hours\.
-Once the archive is available, download will begin\.
+When the archive is available, download begins\.
+For information about retrieval times, see [Archive Retrieval Options](downloading-an-archive-two-steps.md#api-downloading-an-archive-two-steps-retrieval-options)\.

 ### Example: Downloading an Archive Using the High\-Level API of the AWS SDK for Java<a name="download-archives-java-highlevel-example"></a>